This post may contain affiliate links. Please read our disclosure policy.

 We bought the buckets and dial rod at Ikea, as well.
 The buckets were $7 each (Fintorp Flatware Caddy).
 The Fintorp Rail was $9.
-Total for these is right around $37.
+The total for these is right around $37.
 (They have plastic ones for 99 cents, but I really loved these ones!)

 I bought this little black organizer at Home Goods on clearance for $7.00 and I use it to keep their homework.
 We always know where it is (away from any food or water that could reach it and ruin it, since they can’t eat in this room).
 You can write on it with chalk, too.

 I love it because I use it to store all of their school supplies!
-I keep a box (from idea) with leveled books for our Kindergartener.
+I use the drawers to keep leveled books, text books, and workbooks.

 You get the idea…